cristinafsanz/jekyll-now/about.md

 ### Creating my portfolio

-To start working with Jekyll I decided to follow the following tutorial, <a href="http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/" target="_blank">Build A Blog With Jekyll And GitHub Pages</a>, whose author suggested to fork his repository (jekyll-now) and start from there.
+To start working with Jekyll I decided to follow the following tutorial, <a href="http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/">Build A Blog With Jekyll And GitHub Pages</a>, whose author suggested to fork his repository (jekyll-now) and start from there.
 I think it is a good advise to start understanding how Jekyll works.
-After doing 1 or 2 Jekyll blogs, you can start your Jekyll blog from scratch, with this tutorial <a href="http://jmcglone.com/guides/github-pages" target="_blank">Creating and Hosting a Personal Site on GitHub</a> for example.
+After doing 1 or 2 Jekyll blogs, you can start your Jekyll blog from scratch, with this tutorial <a href="http://jmcglone.com/guides/github-pages">Creating and Hosting a Personal Site on GitHub</a> for example.

 It is very easy to work with Jekyll.
 You can clone the repository and work locally.
 You can see the results in http://localhost:4000/project-name if you run 'jekyll serve', so you don't have to push to Github until you tested before.